samdark/yii2-cookbook/book/forms-validator-multiple-attributes.md

      * Validates the specified object.
      * @param \yii\base\Model $model the data model being validated.
      * @param array|null $attributes the list of attributes to be validated.
-     * Note that if an attribute is not associated with the validator, or is is prefixed with `!` char - it will be
+     * Note that if an attribute is not associated with the validator, or is prefixed with `!` char - it will be
      * ignored.
 If this parameter is null, every attribute listed in [[attributes]] will be validated.
      */
     public function validateAttributes($model, $attributes = null)